Pyxxil/EcogyPlugins/README.md

 ### Usage

 Simply run the `ImportSpecSheet` command in the AutoCAD command line.
-A file selection dialog will appear, select all PDF files you would like to import, and they will be added to the project.
+You will need to supply the scale at which you want the PDF's to be imported at, after which a file selection dialog will appear, select all PDF files you would like to import, and they will be added to the project.

+## Fillet Plugin

+This is an AutoCAD plugin that will fillet all Polylines on a provided layer with a supplied radius.

+### Usage

+Simply run the `FilletAll` plugin.
+You will be asked to supply a radius, as well as the Layer you would like to fillet.